MegavexNetwork/scoreboard-library/README.md

 // You can change the TeamInfo like this:
 TeamInfo newTeamInfo = team.createTeamInfo();
 team.teamInfo(player, newTeamInfo);

+// After you've finished using the TeamManager, make sure to close it to prevent a memory leak teamManager.close();
 ```

 For more examples, check out the [example plugin](https://github.com/MegavexNetwork/scoreboard-library-example)